AnkitToTheNew/docker-elk/jenkins/README.md

 * Default username and password for SonarQube: sonar / sonar
 * JDBC settings in docker-compose.yml

+## Networking
+All services connected to the sonarnet bridge network for communication.

+## Volumes
+Volumes defined for persistent storage of Jenkins data, SonarQube configuration, SonarQube data, PostgreSQL data, pgAdmin data, and Docker certificates.

 ## License
 This project is licensed under the MIT License.